notabee/differentiable-spline-curve/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the APACHE License.

----

-Feel free to customize this README to include additional sections or information specific to your project.
-Make sure to provide clear and concise instructions for users to understand and utilize your code effectively.